rfcx/guardian-software/README.md

 #### Run the guardian role

 The process is same as OrangePi but you need to enable Permission yourself by
-- (If you are on Android 8 or above then...)
+- (If you are on Android 5 or above then...)
 The first time you run, you will need to quit the app, open the Android settings on your phone and enable all the permissions for the guardian app.
 And enable the Location Sharing(GPS) then run the app again.

 #### Run the admin role

-You will need a rooted phone to test the admin role.
-It will run without a rooted phone, but many of the functions (e.g. time sync, reboot) will not operate.
-Also allow all permission is required.
+Now admin role cannot be normally installed on the phone because it is now built as system application especially for Orange Pi which the signed key need to be the same as the phone.

+#### Run the updater role

+This can be done same as guardian role